robertfeldt/BaseTestAuto.jl/README.md

 # BaseTestAuto.jl
-Extends the BaseTestNext.jl package to support many forms of automated testing
+An evolution of BaseTestNext.jl to support more automated forms of testing.
+We will gradually move code from the AutoTest.jl package (based in our software testing research) over to this package.
+The idea is to make as small changes as possible to the future Base.Test julia testing functionality while still adding value.